summersummerx/Toronto-Public-Bike-Sharing/README.md

 4. Bike trip duration is not associated with time of the year.

 Libraries used:
--Pandas
+1. Pandas
--Datetime
+2. Datetime
--Dython
+3. Dython

 Files in the repository:
--Jupyter Notebook BikeToronto
+1. Jupyter Notebook BikeToronto
--README.md
+2. README.md

 The blog post could be found:
 https://summer-ericas.wixsite.com/website-1/post/public-bike-sharing-in-toronto